harvester/harvester/enhancements/20220418-vlan-enhancement.md

 ### Goals

-- Migrate node IP from `harvester-mgmt` to the new management interface to allow VLAN tagged packet for managetment traffic.
+- Migrate node IP from `harvester-mgmt` to the new management interface to allow VLAN tagged packet for management traffic.
 - Allow multiple Linux bridges to be configured by Harvester
 - Allow the same name Linux bridge with different uplinks